-Helps organisations assess their security monitoring and incident detection processes and their escalation and response protocols.
+Helps organizations assess their security monitoring and incident detection processes and their escalation and response protocols.

-Pen testing provides IT teams with a new viewpoint on how to strengthen defences, and it adds an effective set of tools and services to the armoury of security professionals.
+Pen testing provides IT teams with a new viewpoint on how to strengthen defenses, and it adds an effective set of tools and services to the armory of security professionals.